-The Model 222 alternately excites the two loop circuits.
+The Model 222-2 alternately excites the two loop circuits.
 This eliminates the possibility of adjacent loop fields coupling together (crosstalk) when the loops are connected to the same detector.
 Each time the loop circuit is activated, loop data is obtained and recorded.
 The data is compared to previous samples for both the amount and rate of change.
 A slow rate of change is continuously tracked, as in the case with environmental drift.
 If a rapid change exceeds a threshold set by the sensitivity level, then the output is activated.

-Each channel has a single, dual color (green / red) detect or fail LED indicator.
+Each channel has a single, red detect or fail LED indicator.
 The LED provides an indication of the channel's output state and loop failure condition.
-A vehicle presence is indicated when the detect / fail LED is illuminated in a green state.
-A loop failure condition is indicated when the detect / fail LED is illuminated in a red state.
+A vehicle presence is indicated when the detect / fail LED is illuminated in a constant on state.
+A loop failure condition is indicated when the detect / fail LED is illuminated in an intermittent on state.

-If the total inductance of the loop input network goes out of the range specified for the detector, or rapidly changes by more than $\pm 25\%$, the channel will enter the programmed fail-safe or fail-secure mode of operation.
-The detect / fail LED will illuminate (red) to indicate that an open loop failure or an inductance change condition of greater than +25% exists.
-The detect / fail LED will flash (red) at a one Hz rate to indicate a shorted loop failure or an inductance change condition of greater than -25% exists.
-Either indication will continue as long as the loop failure exists.
+If the total inductance of the loop input network goes out of the range specified for the detector, or rapidly changes by more than $\pm 25\%$, the channel will enter the programmed fail-safe or fail-secure mode of operation and the detect / fail LED will begin to flash at a rate of three 50 millisecond flashes followed by a single 700 millisecond red flash.
+This indication will continue as long as the loop failure exists.
 If the loop self-heals, the channel will resume operation in a normal manner, except the detect / fail LED will flash (red) at a rate of three 50 millisecond flashes per second, thus providing an alert that a loop fail condition has occurred.
-Any prior loop failure indication will continue until the detector is manually reset or power is removed.
+This prior loop failure indication will continue until the detector is manually reset or power is removed.